DibyojyotiS/CS698R_DRLagents/README.md

 5. Dueling DDQN with Prioritized Experience Replay (D3QN_PER)

 ## Other utils
-1. PER Buffer
+1. Replay Buffer
 More over there is the replay buffer, which implements the Usual experience replay as well as the Prioritized Experience Replay (PER)

-2. Exploration Strategies:
+2. Exploration Strategies: '''DRLagents.exploration_strategies'''
     - Greedy Exploration
     - Epsilon-Greedy Exploration
     - Softmax Exploration